 The resampling method is non-parametric, and therefore does not require any parameters governing the distributions or the model.
 The following parameters are available for the method:

-- Samples: The number of samples (permutations) to perform.
+- Samples: The number of samples (permutations) to perform for each gene (to generate the null distribution of mean differences in counts, for calculating p-values).
 The larger the number of samples, the more resolution the p-values calculated will have, at the expense of longer computation time.
 The resampling method runs on 10,000 samples by default.

 - Output Histograms: Determines whether to output .png images of the histograms obtained from resampling the difference in read-counts.

 - Adaptive Resampling: An optional “adaptive” version of resampling which accelerates the calculation by terminating early for genes which are likely not significant.
 This dramatically speeds up the computation at the cost of less accurate estimates for those genes that terminate early (i.e. deemed not significant).
 This option is OFF by default. (see Notes below)

 - Include Zeros: Select to include sites that are zero.
 This is the preferred behavior, however, unselecting this (thus ignoring sites that) are zero accross all dataset (i.e. completely empty), is useful for decreasing running time (specially for large datasets like Tn5).